This post may contain affiliate links. Please see my disclosure policy for details.

 But, what I loved about The Inn Collection Group is they always have a bar open downstairs.
 So, I can come back and enjoy a drink and not worry about driving.

-The Ambleside Inn not only have locally brewed ales, wines and distilled spirits on the menu.
+The Ambleside Inn not only has locally brewed ales, wines, and distilled spirits on the menu.
 But also your standard big names if you wanted to stay safe.

 When I pulled in on a Saturday night it was absolutely packed to the rafters and is a popular place with locals and tourists too.

 5. You can help yourself to a buffet breakfast in the mornings

 When I travel I always love waking up and having a great breakfast to head down to and The Ambleside Inn has a magnificent spread.

 Usually, you’ll find in most hotels that continental options are in a buffet style and you have to order a hot breakfast off the menu.